Deadline Friday 23rd October 2026

 The Imagine Awards help us to gather examples and case studies of innovative teaching methods and collaborations that support the integration of the built environment into primary education.
 By making a submission you are helping us to achieve this.

-• The awards are free to submit for schools and teachers.
+• The awards are free to submit for all primary and seconday schools and teachers.

 For collaborators there is a submission fee to help us cover some of the essential running costs associated with the awards and to make this possible for teachers to submit for free.